MarcusLucinda/GHG-emissions-and-GDP/README.md

 ## Conclusion

-The countries geographic positions have large influence in this projection, nothern hemisphere countries greatly contribute for climate change and will suffer less impacts.
-Tropical zone and southern hemisphere countries, especially Latoin America and Africa, will be disproportionately harmed, since they have small contributions on emissions but will suffer the biggest econimic impacts.
-The middle east have high emission rates and will suffer severe impacts.
+The countries geographic positions have large influence in this projection, northern hemisphere countries greatly contribute for climate change and will suffer less impacts.
+Tropical zone and southern hemisphere countries, especially Latin America and Africa, will be disproportionately harmed, since they have small contributions on emissions but will suffer the biggest economic impacts.
+The middle east has high emission rates and will suffer severe impacts.

 ## References